 Use the bsla command to display the properties of service classes configured in the lsb.serviceclasses file and dynamic information about the state of each configured service class.

 - -u user_name | -u user_group | -u all

-Suspends only jobs owned by the specified user or user group, or all users if the keyword all is specified.
-To specify a Windows user account, include the domain name in uppercase letters and use a single backslash (DOMAIN_NAME\user_name) in a Windows command line or a double backslash (DOMAIN_NAME\\user_name) in a UNIX command line.
+- Suspends only jobs owned by the specified user or user group, or all users if the keyword all is specified.
+To specify a Windows user account, include the domain name in uppercase letters and use a single backslash (DOMAIN_NAME\user_name) on a Windows command prompt or a double backslash (DOMAIN_NAME\\user_name) on a UNIX or Linux command line.

 - job_ID ... | "job_ID[index]" ...

 - Suspends only the specified jobs.
 Jobs submitted by any user can be specified here without using the -u option.